nazarewk/10c-blog1/README.md

 I had a pleasure (or misery) of learning Dojo as my first JavaScript library.
 I used it in a side project for almost a year and I definitely liked what i found.
-However it was not a land flowing with milk an honey - it has very high learning curve.
-It is simply not possible to make a quick start guide for it, took me 2 weeks to even begin writing my Single Page Application.
+However it was not a land flowing with milk and honey - it has very steep learning curve.
+It is simply not possible to make a quick start guide for it.
+It took me 2 weeks to even begin writing my Single Page Application.

 In retrospective I think the vast knowledge of ES5 standard I obtained using Dojo was well worth the effort.